Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 Fixed the dice and token bug, made the random number you a get a public variable to debug the error.
 I added triangles to represent the changed spawn locations and set the token's spawn location to the correct location.

+### 5/31/2023 HW

+Added the end goal of the triangle and made a specific set of conditionals to allow the tokens to move towards it once it was close enough.
+I also added some code for the dice, which prevents users from clicking and moving tokens in the homebase when they did not roll a 6.
 ## Raihan N

 ### 5/22/2023